 The project will reintroduce species in semi-wild, predator proof fenced release sites in the Barrington Tops where they once used to roam and thrive with the goal of eventual reintroduction back into the wild.

 By FAME supporting a project and a vision like Aussie Ark, we work in partnership to have immediate social and environmental benefits.
 Through the initiative of Aussie Ark and the concept of rewilding – developing insurance populations of key focal species and reintroducing them to their original habitats to restore ecosystems, we aim to mitigate extinction risk, but also build a future where our endemic species can thrive for future generations.

-Our goal of reintroducing and establishing a wild population of Tasmanian devils in the Barrington Tops is not yet possible, however the reintroduction of other species such as the Long-nosed Potoroo, Long-nosed Bandicoot and the Eastern Bettong, will recover populations, bring back mammal diversity and improve ecosystem functionality through seed dispersal and bushfire management.
+Our goal of reintroducing and establishing a wild population of Tasmanian devils in the Barrington Tops is not yet possible, however the reintroduction of other species such as the Long-nosed Potoroo, Southern Brown Bandicoot and the Eastern Bettong, will recover populations, bring back mammal diversity and improve ecosystem functionality through seed dispersal and bushfire management.

 Did you know?

 One of the smallest and most ancient members of the Kangaroo family.
-Once widespread along the East coast of Australia, its population has significantly declined due to habitat loss and fragmentation and invasive species.
+Once widespread along the east coast of Australia, its population has significantly declined due to habitat loss and fragmentation and invasive species.
 They are locally extinct in the Barrington Tops.

 Small, omnivorous marsupial with a pointy snout, humped back, thin tail and large hind feet.
 Once widespread throughout southern NSW and Victoria but populations are in significant decline and largely locally extinct due to habitat loss and predation.
-The Brown bandicoot is an ecological engineer helping to aerate the soil and leaf litter and aiding seed dispersal.
+The Southern Brown Bandicoot is an ecological engineer helping to aerate the soil and leaf litter and aiding seed dispersal.